RocketScienceOfficial/rocket-obc-firmware/README.md

 Rocket on-board computer software.
 Contains a lot of funcionality and can be used in very diverse situations.

 ## Features
- - Multidimensional Extended Kalman Filter
- - Flight State Machine
+ - Hardware Abstraction Layer
  - Variety of drivers for different sensors
+ - Flight State Machine to deploy parachutes
- - Igniters controller
+ - Diodes controllers
+ - External voltage controllers
+ - LoRa communication with Ground Station using DataLink protocol
+ - Data saving to internal flash memory
+ - Multidimensional Extended Kalman Filter for position and velocity estimation
+ - Mahony and Madgwick filter for orientation estimation

 ## Getting Started